Cheryl Miller: College career

 At the University of Southern California (USC), the 6 ft 2 in Miller played the forward position.
-A four-year letter winner, she scored 3,018 career points (tenth all-time in NCAA history) and was a four-time All-American; her career rebounding mark of 1,534 ranks her third all-time in NCAA history.
+A four-year letter winner, she scored 3,018 career points (10th all-time in NCAA history) and was a four-time All-American; her career rebounding mark of 1,534 ranks her third all-time in NCAA history.
 Miller was named Naismith College Player of the Year three times and earned the Wade Trophy (Player of the Year) once.
 At USC, Miller led the Trojans to a 112–20 record and NCAA champion titles in 1983 and 1984 and was named NCAA Tournament MOP both years.
-Miller's teammates included Cynthia Cooper, two-time WNBA MVP; Pamela McGee, 1984 Olympian and All-American, and Paula McGee, 1982 and 1983 All-American.
+Miller's teammates included Cynthia Cooper, two-time WNBA MVP; Pamela McGee, 1984 Olympian and All-American; and Paula McGee, 1982 and 1983 All-American.
 Miller was coached by Linda K. Sharp, one of college basketball's winningest coaches.
 In her senior season, Miller picked up her third Naismith Award, the Broderick Award as the Female College Basketball Player of the Year and Sports Illustrated named her the best player in college basketball, male or female.
 Miller still holds numerous Trojan career records, including points (3,018, 23.6 ppg), rebounds (1,534, 12.0 rpg), field goals made (1,159), free throws made (700), games played (128), and steals (462).
 Miller's previous Trojan records in assists (414) was almost doubled by Rhonda Windham (735); Lisa Leslie topped her blocked shot record by one (321).

-In 1986, Miller was nominated for the James E. Sullivan Award, and in that same year, USC retired her #31 jersey, the first retired jersey of a basketball player, male or female, at USC.
+In 1986, Miller was nominated for the James E. Sullivan Award and USC retired her #31 jersey, the first retired jersey of a basketball player, male or female, at USC.

-In October 2025, the Associated Press selected Miller as one of the greatest collegiate players in the women’s poll era alongside Caitlin Clark, Diana Taurasi, Candace Parker, and Breanna Stewart as the starting five players.
+In October 2025, the Associated Press selected Miller as one of the greatest collegiate players in the women’s poll era alongside Diana Taurasi, Candace Parker, Breanna Stewart, and Caitlin Clark as the starting five players.